 The best way to avoid making mistakes is to seek the guidance of a Regulated Canadian Immigration Consultant (RCIC), who will ensure you are provided with the correct information and advise you on which documents you will need.

 Benefits of Moving to Canada with your Partner

 Open work permit: Applying as a sponsored spouse or common-law partner in Canada

 The spouses of some current work permit holders under the Temporary Foreign Worker Program (TFWP) will now be eligible for Open Work Permits (OWP), according to an announcement made by Immigration Minister Sean Fraser on December 2nd, 2022.

 Study in Canada

-A good option you may consider is to study in Canada while your partner is doing their thing.
-If you are concerned about the cost of tuition, don't worry too much as you are also eligible to work a part time job while you are studying as long as it is less than 30 hours a week.
-Before you know it you will be graduating, have a top quality education no one can ever take from you and then you’ll be earning a great salary to boot.
+A good option you may consider is to study in Canada while your partner is working.
+If you are concerned about the cost of tuition, note that you may also be eligible to work a part time job while you are studying as long as it is less than 40 hours a week.

 One of the most preferred ways the Immigration and Refugee Council of Canada grants foreigners permanent residency in Canada is through one of the many international graduate immigration streams.
-Nearly every province or territory has an immigration stream dedicated to helping foreigners who graduate from a designated Canadian post secondary school become permanent residents.
-After all, you’ve studied here, why not put what you learnt to use here, making not only your own but other Canadians' lives better in the process.
+Nearly every province or territory has an immigration stream dedicated to helping foreigners who graduate from a designated Canadian post-secondary school become permanent residents.

 Working in Canada